HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   That is true- if you only scratch the surface.

-  If you look deep, deep into the underground though, right in the core of the mountains, a whole second layer of the city reveals itself;
+  On the other hand, if you look deep, deep into the underground, right in the core of the mountains, a whole second layer of the city would reveal itself;
   A layer designed by
   <span style="color:#D6B4FC">la Suvereno</span> as a whole;
   A layer that makes newly-created OmniCentro a capital-worthy city;